EAG-PT: Emission-Aware Gaussians and Path Tracing for Diffuse Indoor Scene Reconstruction and Editing: Discussion

 \paragraph{Instance-Level Reconstruction}

-Most prior work on indoor inverse rendering, including ours, reconstructs the entire scene as a single undifferentiated instance, without explicit object- or semantic-level structure.
+Like most prior indoor inverse rendering methods, ours treats the scene as a single undifferentiated instance, without explicit object- or semantic-level structure.
 Consequently, we currently rely on box selection of Gaussians for editing, which often leaves extruding Gaussians at object boundaries, as in Fig.~\ref{fig:Result-synthetic-lightball-relighting}.
 Similar problems arise when removing objects: newly exposed regions correspond to previously unseen surfaces, degrading realism and geometric consistency.

 Incorporating instance-level segmentation~\cite{grounded-sam,object-gs} into EAG-PT would enable object-aware reconstruction and editing, reducing boundary artifacts and simplifying user interaction.
 Coupling such segmentation with generative 3D completion models~\cite{sam-3d} is another promising avenue to plausibly hallucinate newly visible regions and improve both reconstruction quality and editing flexibility in complex indoor scenes.